 I hope you have enjoyed this post on how to improve your sketches of trees.
 There’s a lot of information to devour here and a lot of experimentation to be done.
 If you do sketch some trees and share your work on Instagram, don’t forget to tag @urbansketchingworld so I can see!

-If you want to keep in contact and receive news, inspiration, behind the scenes information on secret projects or the occasional special offer, make sure to join the Urban Sketching World newsletter below.
+If you want to keep in contact and receive news, inspiration, behind-the-scenes information on secret projects or the occasional special offer, make sure to join my newsletter!
+You’ll even receive a FREE ink & watercolour video lesson when you sign up!